barryosull/the-projectionist/README.md

 At the moment this library is mostly a proof of concept.
 As time goes on I plan to extend it to allow easy integration, which includes writing a readme.

 Top todos
-- Move around folder structure
-- Have a smarter one that play events one by one to projectors if they're at the same position
+- Have a smarter projectionist that play events one by one to projectors if they're at the same position